LIBERATING FOOTBALL TRAVEL

 The local drink is Kölsch – a light beer served in a thin glass (or Stange).
 Scorned all over Germany for being weak and ladylike, Kölsch is, in fact, the perfect barhop accompaniment as it’s affordable, downed in seconds and won’t bloat you out.

-Right on the Alter Markt, the Corkonian (No.51) is the oldest and most central of the Irish pubs.
-Away from the traditional taverns of Groß St Martin in the Altstadt, nightlife is concentrated along the ring road that envelops the city centre, with names given to each section, and little bar hubs by each.
+Nightlife is concentrated along the ring road that envelops the city centre, with names given to each section, and little bar hubs by each.
+The Belgian Quarter to the west, Belgisches Viertel, is the trendiest.

 Where to stay